Aahil13/The-JS-Guide/docs/Events.md

 > Events - jazz up your page with interactive rhythms.

-Events are interactions or occurrences that happen in the browser, such as a user clicking a button, moving the mouse, or a webpage finishing loading.
+In a browser, events occur when something happens, such as a user clicking a button, moving the mouse, or loading a webpage.
 JavaScript allows you to listen to and respond to these events with specific actions.

 ## Event Types